-Gender: Across regions, between 73% (WC) and 88% (CR, GT, and NR) of persons identified as male.
-However, when gender was compared by primary substance of use across regions, variations between genders emerged (see Figure 1).
-Most notably, in the WC and EC, females accounted for 80% of OTC/PRE-medication admissions compared to 20% for males.
-Similarly, in GT, more females (63%) were admitted for OTC/PRE-medication misuse versus males (37%).
-In the NR, admissions for inhalant use was more common among females (67%) compared to males (33%).
-Across regions, more males than females were admitted to specialist treatment centres for the period Jan to June 2022 (see Figure 2).
+Gender: The majority of persons admitted to treatment identified as male with proportions varying between 73% (WC) and 90% (NR).
+When gender was compared by primary substance of use across regions, variations between genders emerged (see Figure 1).
+In the NR, only females were admitted for ecstasy and inhalant use.
+Across regions, more males than females were admitted to specialist treatment centre for the period July to December 2022 (see Figure 2).